- Stefan Themerson 1910–1988

 - Photograph, gelatin silver print on paper

 - Purchased with funds provided by the Russia and Eastern Europe Acquisitions Committee 2016

 In the late 1920s the Themersons began to experiment with camera-less photography.
-Here, they have used light, liquid, and in some cases branches of plants, to create abstract images.
+Here, they used light, liquid, and in some cases branches of plants, to create abstract images.
 Photograms are made by laying objects directly on photo-sensitive surfaces and exposing them to light.
 In this case, Franciszka positioned objects on a glass shelf and moved the lights above.
 Stefan, lying underneath the glass shelf used a camera to photograph the arrangement from below.
 This process allowed the Themersons to create multiple prints of the abstract compositions.

-Gallery label, October 2019
+Gallery label, February 2020

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.